mitchellheiser/My_Portfolio/README.md

 <li>Easy navigation</li>
 <li>Easy to read fonts</li>
 <li>Not too over done colour wise that it distracts from the content</li>
-<li>Provides all the necessary information for employers/clients without going to over the top<li>
+<li>Provides all the necessary information for employers/clients without going to over the top</li>
 </ul>